Georgia Marijuana Cards

 - Patients and caregivers of patients who believe they may be eligible should consult with their physician about the possibility of obtaining a card allowing them to possess 20 fluid ounces of low THC oil.

 - If approved by the physician, the patient or patient’s caregivers’ information will be entered into DPH’s secure “Low THC Oil Registry” and a MMJ card will be issued.

 - Patients and caregivers will be notified when the cards are ready for pickup within 15 business days from one of several public health offices geographically spread around the state.

-Other than Low TCH Oil, cannabis is not currently legal in GA, however we are now pre-registering patients on Georgia Dispensaries as Georgia cannabis legalization comes closer.
-If you would like to be on the early list to receive notices as well as the forms as they become available, just fill out the pre-registration form below.
+Other than High CBD Oil, cannabis is not currently legal in GA, however we are now pre-registering patients on Georgia Dispensaries as Georgia cannabis legalization comes closer.
+If you would like to be on the list to receive notices as well as the forms as they become available, just fill out the pre-registration form below.